-We have audited the financial statements of the Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility, which comprise the balance sheets as of June 30, 2022 and 2022, and the related statements of income, changes in members' equity, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility (a nonprofit organization), which comprise the statements of financial position as of June 30, 2023 and 2022, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility as of June 30, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Sustainable Energy Utility, Inc. DBA Delaware Sustainable Energy Utility as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principle generally accepted in the United States of America.